tomkyle/negatives-linear-tiff/README.md

 #### -a, --all
 All images — process any RAW/NEF/CR2 file in working directory, using GNU Parallel.

+#### -c, --crop
+Crop output image, if input file's meta data carry crop information.
+Useful when cropping film holder parts away with your Raw converter—The output image will then be cropped as well, even if the crop info is stored a XMP sidecar file. *Currently, no crop angles are supported.*

 #### --debug
 Switch on debugging mode, showing everything that's going on.